Healthy Homes Assessment Pipitea

 building insulation inspection

-A comfortable, dry house is an ideal house
+A comfortable, dry house is an ideal home

 Insulation Pipitea

-Insulation needs to meet the R-values for your area
+Insulation needs to be in compliance with the R-values required for your area

-The "R" signifies thermal resistance and it is a measurement of how well insulation resists heat flow.
+The "R" stands for thermal resistance, and is a measure of how well the insulation is able to resist heat flow.
 The greater the R-value, the more effective the insulation.

-• Zone 1 Zone 1 Auckland & Northland Ceiling R 2.9 Underfloor R 1.3
+• Zone 1 - Auckland & Northland Ceiling R 2.9 Underfloor R 1.3

-• Zone 2 – the rest of the North Island except Taupo and the Central Plateau – ceiling R 2.9 underfloor R 1.3
+• Zone 2 – all of North Island except Taupo and the Central Plateau – ceiling R 2.9 and floor R 1.3

-• Zone 3 Zone 3 North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3, underfloor R 1.3
+• Zone 3 Zone 3 North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3 (underfloor R 1.3

 Learn more about the Healthy Homes insulation quality.